wolfgangj/okami/README.md

 ![okami](okami.png)

-> It is time to unmask the computing community as a Secret Society
-> for the Creation and Preservation of Artificial Complexity.
-(Edsger W. Dijkstra)

-> The main accomplishment in software engineering seems to have been
-> to raise the general level of tolerance people have
-> for flaky, awkward software.
-(Thomas Lord)

-> There’s a sense in which any enhancement is also a step backward.
-(Chris Cannam)

 > If it were more difficult to compose separately developed libraries
 > and knock out "glue code" and if units of source beyond a certain size
 > were more difficult to manage then program design might improve.